Growth Science

 When Does the Puberty Growth Spurt Start?

-The timing is largely controlled by genetics, but there are well-known average windows for both girls and boys.
-Girls typically enter puberty — and the growth spurt — earlier than boys, which is why girls are often taller than boys around middle school.
+Timing is largely governed by genetics, but there are well-documented average windows for both sexes.
+Girls typically enter puberty, and the growth spurt, about two years earlier than boys, which is part of why girls are often taller than boys for a stretch around middle school.

 |---|---|---|---|

-Starting earlier or later than average is usually normal.
-Persistent delays or unusually early development, however, are worth discussing with a pediatrician.
+Starting earlier or later than these averages is usually normal, since the ranges above are wide by design.
+Persistent delays or unusually early development are the kinds of patterns worth discussing with a pediatrician rather than the timing itself.

 When Does the Growth Spurt Peak?

-The peak of the growth spurt is called peak height velocity (PHV) — the point at which you grow the fastest.
-PHV usually happens about 1 to 2 years into puberty.
+The peak of the growth spurt is called peak height velocity (PHV), the point at which height is increasing fastest.
+PHV typically occurs about 1 to 2 years after the spurt begins.

 How Much Total Height Do You Gain?